 Further details on these policies can be viewed on the Numis website (www.numis.com) under the Legal & Regulatory/ EU Legal & Regulatory section.

-The Group's Operational Risk policy sets out the procedures and processes for identifying, assessing, monitoring and managing operational risks, including regulatory and conduct risks.
+The operational risk policy sets out the procedures and processes for identifying, assessing, monitoring and managing operational risks, including regulatory and conduct risks.

 Risk to Market ("RtM")